Understanding Capacity Ratings for Commercial Ice Cube Machines

 Just like ice makers, ice bins are generally named after their Maximum Capacities, but have an AHRI capacity as well:

 Storage capacity ratings measure the maximum volume of ice a storage bin can hold assuming it's leveled off, which isn't possible without user assistance.
 When ice drops, it typically forms in the shape of a mound that peaks.
 Unless a person levels out the ice as it falls, that peak will reach the ice machine bin switch and stop ice production.

 Typically, an ice machine holds about 80-85% of its maximum capacity before reaching the bin switch.
 That means a 500 lbs bin will hold roughly 400 lbs of ice without leveling.
 This is especially important to consider during off hours when employees will not be there to level the ice in the bin.

-One of the great benefits of the Easy Ice program is that we will work with you to select the right ice machine.
-If we don’t get it right, our Upsizing Program ensures you won’t get stuck with the wrong machine or a big bill for getting a larger machine.
+One of the benefits of the Easy Ice program is that we work with you to select the perfect ice machine that fits your needs.
+Our Upsizing Program ensures you don’t get stuck with the wrong ice maker or end up spending money to buy a larger machine.

 Let Easy Ice Help Find You the Perfect Combination